Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 History of Jewish migration to the US

 Jews played an important role in shaping America, beginning in the colonial period.
-The first settlers (mainly Sephardics) appeared in the USA in the late 16th century: many of them engaged in trade and crafts, and some developed medicine, which later bore fruit.
+The first settlers (mainly Sephardic Jews) appeared in the USA in 1654 (mid-17th century): many of them engaged in trade and crafts, and some developed medicine, which later bore fruit.
 Somewhere in the early 19th century, laws restricting the rights of Jews were repealed in the U.S, and since then they have been also active in political matters.

-And in general, at about this stage, America began to become a kind of a springboard and ark for Jewish culture: the number of individuals began to grow dramatically and significantly – around the same time a turning point occurred; the rubicon was crossed (in a political niche) when the first Jewish minister of the United States, Oscar Solomon Strauss, appeared.
+And in general, at about this stage, America began to become a kind of a springboard and ark for Jewish culture: the number of individuals grew dramatically and significantly – around the same time a turning point occurred; the rubicon was crossed (in a political niche) when Oscar Solomon Strauss, the first Jewish cabinet member, serving as Secretary of Commerce and Labor (1906–1909), appeared.

 Today, Jews are an important segment of the U.S. population – they work in all jobs from large to small, from nuclear technology to law!